syncthing/docs/rest/db-localchanged-get.rst

 Takes one mandatory parameter, ``folder``, and returns the list of files which were changed locally in a receive-only folder.
-Thus they differ from the global stateand could be reverted by pulling from remote devices again, see :doc:`db-revert-post`.
+Thus they differ from the global state and could be reverted by pulling from remote devices again, see :doc:`db-revert-post`.

 .. todo:: Document what the ``version`` attribute means here?